jewettaij/calc_writhe/README.md

 file containing the coordinates.)

 Further improvements to numeric accuracy are possible by
-1) Using a higher-order integrator (ie.a 2nd-order Runge-Kutta-like integrator).
+1) Using a higher-order integrator
+(eg. a 2nd-order Runge-Kutta-like integrator.)
-2) Using arbitrary-precision accumulator.
+2) Using an arbitrary-precision accumulator.

 ## Requirements